blob421/GPUB/readme.md

     your browser afterwards.

  4. Launch run.bat or buyer.py .
 The program will ask for
-    the number of pages to scour : I recommend 3-4 .
+    the number of pages to scour: I recommend 3-4 .
 The lower the faster .

  5. When the program asks for a model of graphics card, the spacing is important.
 Eg: tuf 5070 ti, 5070 ti super , xfx 6700 xt , TUF 5080 , 6800